truenas/documentation/content/SCALE/SCALECLIReference/System/_index.md

 If uncertain of your SCALE release, enter this or the <code>[version_short](#version_short-command)</code> command to view the currently-installed version number.

 {{< expand "Viewing the Software Version Name" "v" >}}
+#### Description
-The `version` command does not require an option or argument.
+The `version` command does not require entering properties or arguments.
 Enter the command, then press <kbd>Enter</kbd>.
+The command returns the full system software version name and number.

+#### Usgae
 From the CLI prompt, enter:

 `system version`